scottish-government-design-system/designsystem.gov.scot/styles/page-template/index.md

 ## Page middle

 This is where your main content goes.
-Use the design system's [layout component](/styles/layout/) to define how the various parts of a page are arranged.
+Use the Design System's [layout component](/styles/layout/) to define how the various parts of a page are arranged.

 ## Page bottom